looker-open-source/components/packages/design-tokens/README.md

 ### Building your own theme

-Once you've created your own theme object modeled after the values in this repo, you can override in production by wrapping components in via the `ComponentsProvider` (a Styled Components `ThemeProvider` is used under the hood).
+Once you've created your own theme object modeled after the values in this repo, you can override in production by wrapping components the `ComponentsProvider` (a Styled Components `ThemeProvider` is used under the hood).

 ```jsx
 import { ComponentsProvider } from '@looker/components'